 There are plenty of atmospheric places to grab lunch near the market, we loved Tabernita for the traditional Portuguese dishes.

-The entrance ticket allows access to the roof with excellent views of the city.
-From the upper terraces take in a birdseye view of the marble hall.
+The entrance ticket grants access to the roof, offering excellent views of the city.
+From the upper terraces, take in a bird’s-eye view of the marble hall.

 Next, stroll the tightly packed twisty streets of Alfama.